 Coping ahead is planning in advance for something that you predict may be an emotionally challenging situation for your child, or for both of you.
 It means talking, when you are both calm, about what’s coming, being direct about what negative emotions can arise, and strategizing how you will get through it.

-If a child was upset last time she was at Grandma’s house because she wasn’t allowed to do something she gets to do at home, coping ahead for the next visit would be acknowledging that you saw that she was frustrated and angry, and discussing how she can handle those feelings.
-Together you might come up with something she is allowed to do at Grandma’s that she can have fun doing.
+If a child was upset last time they were at Grandma’s house because they weren’t allowed to do something they get to do at home, coping ahead for the next visit would be acknowledging that you saw that they were frustrated and angry, and discussing how they can handle those feelings.
+Together you might come up with something they are allowed to do at Grandma’s that they can have fun doing.

 Talking about stressful situations in advance helps avoid meltdowns.
 “If you set up a plan in advance, it increases the likelihood that you’ll end up in a positive situation,” Dr. Samar notes.